 Who gets the annual renewal fee?

 Renewals for names are annual and cost a standard network fee.
-Miners will receive the transaction fee as part of their block reward.
+Currently, miners will receive the transaction fee as part of their block reward.

 How do I transfer ownership of a name?